Skip to main content

 Since our school was crashed, there have been SO many classes using the courtyard!
 We love it!!!
 And we're trying to get each grade level to take "ownership" of a space in the courtyard so they are going to help maintain it.
 It's so perfect for our school!!!
 Fits perfectly with our STEM focus.

-- Julie F., Teacher, Brookwood Elementary School, Dalton, GA
+- Julie F., Teacher, Brookwood Elementary School

 We are beyond excited for our students at New Hope Middle School to experience the new sensory room provided to us through the Georgia United Credit Union School Crashers grant.
 This unique classroom environment will enable a special population of our students to have their sensory needs met in various ways allowing for optimal success in the academic classrooms and fostering positive relationships with their peers.
 We are on the countdown to the first day of school and can not wait to let our students see our new sensory room!